RhazzXIX/Recursion-Project/README.md

 # Recursion-Project
-Project to solve a problem using recursions
+Project to show how to solve a problem using recursions